heyfinlay/DiamondSportsBook/docs/v3-admin-standings.md

    - The UI stores `display_label_mode` on the same record so race control can toggle between finish position or “gap to leader” without any legacy `championship_result_id` references.
 4. **Manual Leaderboard**
    - A dedicated tab lists current driver and team standings along with computed totals.
-   - Admins can toggle a manual override, set custom points/positions, and persist them via the new override tables.
+   - Admins can toggle a manual override, set custom points/positions, and persist them directly on the `championship_drivers` / `championship_teams` rows.
    - Overrides immediately update the public `/standings` feed so race control can publish provisional or adjusted leaderboards without touching race classifications.

 ## Standings Page